The Vermont Statutes Online

 (B) Where within the preceding 12 months a valid election under section 1581 of this title has been conducted.

 (C) Where the picketing has been conducted without a petition under section 1581 of this title being filed within 30 days after the picketing began.
-When such a petition has been filed, the Board shall forthwith, without regard to section 1581 of this title or the absence of a showing of a substantial interest on the part of the labor organization, direct an election in such unit as the Board finds to be appropriate and shall certify the results thereof.
-This subdivision (C) shall not be construed to prohibit any picketing or other publicity for the purpose of truthfully advising the public (including consumers) that an employer does not employ members of, or have a contract with, a labor organization, unless an effect of the picketing is to induce any individual employed by any other person in the course of his or her employment, not to pick up, deliver, or transport any goods or not to perform any services.
-This subdivision (b)(7) shall not be construed to permit any act which would otherwise be an unfair labor practice under this subsection.
+When such a petition has been filed, the Board shall promptly, without regard to section 1581 of this chapter or the absence of a showing of a substantial interest on the part of the labor organization, direct an election in the unit as the Board finds to be appropriate and shall certify the results of the election.
+This subdivision (C) shall not be construed to prohibit any picketing or other publicity for the purpose of truthfully advising the public, including consumers, that an employer does not employ members of, or have a contract with, a labor organization, unless an effect of the picketing is to induce any individual employed by any other person in the course of the individual’s employment, not to pick up, deliver, or transport any goods or not to perform any services.
+This subdivision (b)(7) shall not be construed to permit any act that would otherwise be an unfair labor practice under this subsection.

 (8) Compulsory membership; employees’ rights.
-A labor organization entering into an agreement requiring a person’s membership therein as a condition of employment by the employer shall not:
+A labor organization entering into an agreement requiring a person’s membership in the labor organization as a condition of employment by the employer shall not:

-(A) discriminate against a person seeking or holding membership therein on account of race, color, disability, religion, creed, sex, sexual orientation, gender identity, age, or national origin;
+(A) discriminate against a person seeking or holding membership in the labor organization on account of race, color, disability, religion, creed, sex, sexual orientation, gender identity, age, or national origin;

 (B) penalize a member for exercising a right guaranteed by the Constitution or laws of the United States or the State of Vermont;

-(C) cause the discharge from employment of employees who refuse membership therein because of religious beliefs.
+(C) cause the discharge from employment of employees who refuse membership in the labor organization because of religious beliefs.

 (d) The expressing of any views, argument, or opinion, or the dissemination thereof, whether in written, printed, graphic, oral, or visual form, shall not constitute or be evidence of an unfair labor practice under any of the provisions of this chapter, if such expression contains no threat of reprisal or force or promise of benefit.